Facilities at ISA

 580 MeV electron beam

-- ASTRID is the longest running facility and consists of a storage
+- ASTRID was built in the late 1980's and consisted of a storage

 ring equipped with ion and electron injector systems.
 Ions of either polarity

-or electrons can be stored and accelerated.
+or electrons were stored and accelerated.
 For experiments with stored ions,

-imaging, neutral particle and/or photon detectors can be used to study the
+imaging, neutral particle and/or photon detectors were used to study the

 effects of electron-cooling, laser-cooling or to measure ion lifetimes.
 Seven

-synchrotron radiation (SR) beamlines cover a wide photon energy range from the
+synchrotron radiation (SR) beamlines covered a wide photon energy range from the

 visible to the X-Ray region supporting a diverse SR research program.